 Almost Silence.

-Some images slipped between the cracks and settled in Ink & Echo — but you’ll find their stories here, too.
+Some images slipped between the gallery cracks and settled in the Ink & Echo shop — but you’ll find their stories here, too.

 People say ICM is just blur, but blur is what happens when reality gets too full to hold its shape.